vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 ## Collateral Risk

 In the current state, the only “official collateral” is TRX deposited into the BurnContract.
 This accounts for a collateralization ratio of about 85%.
-Although the Tron DAO Reserve website promotes that USDD is additionally backed by BTC, USDC, and USDT, the situation is a bit more complicated.
+Although the Tron DAO Reserve website promotes that USDD is additionally backed by BTC, USDC, and USDT, the reality is a bit more complicated.

-All accounts that are supposed to contain USDD’s collateral and reserves are controlled by a 5-of-7 multi-sig.
-Hence, USDD holders have to fully trust the TDR to react adequately in the event of a significant depeg (see next section).
+All accounts that contain USDD’s collateral and reserves are controlled by a 5-of-7 multi-sig.
+Hence, USDD holders must fully trust the TDR to react adequately in the event of a significant depeg (see next section).
 In November 2022, the TDR [announced](https://twitter.com/trondaoreserve/status/1590691862813478912?s=20&t=Cqz8wokUlnQmmQT4GfqRGQ) that it will purchase $1B USDT to “safeguard the crypto market”.
 This was done by using USDC from the USDD reserves.
 According to the announcement, the funds were moved to a centralized exchange, making it more difficult to follow what the funds were used for.
 However, as seen in the image below, reserves backing USDD shrunk drastically in Q4, 2022.

 ![Messari-reserve-withdrawal](https://user-images.githubusercontent.com/89845409/220381134-92a76b47-0bc2-4a17-95b9-cca9879091a2.png)